Don’t you wish there was a way to land on the first page of search results that didn’t involve the back-breaking work of traditional SEO?

 Studies have shown that videos were over 50 times more likely to appear on the first page of search results as part of the blended results.

-The bad news is that this pushes down web pages…the good news is if you jump on the advantage that videos give you in appearing on the first page then you can get a distinct advantage over your competition.
+The bad news is that this pushes down web pages.
+The good news is if you take advantage of what videos give you in appearing on the first page, then you can get a distinct leg up on your competition.

 Step #1: Upload videos directly to YouTube

-The only problem is this won’t accomplish your SEO goal of driving clicks to your site since anyone who clicks on a result on YouTube will get sent to YouTube and not your site.
+The only problem is this won’t accomplish your SEO goal of driving clicks to your site since people clicking on the result featuring a YouTube video will get sent to YouTube and not your site.

-Now, this just won’t be a successful SEO strategy…so that’s not the only thing you should do.
+Since this cannot be regarded as a successful SEO strategy, it’s not the only thing you should do.

 Step #2: Embed the video onto your website

-By embedding videos onto your website it will help get the videos more views.
+Embedding videos onto your website will help get the videos more views.

 The views on the video on your site will get included in that tally.
-Keep in mind; almost all of the videos that Google show on its blended searches are from YouTube.
+Keep in mind that almost all of the videos that Google shows on its blended searches are from YouTube.